elastic/integrations/docs/dashboard_guidelines.md

 **Always use Lens**, when possible.
 It's the best choice to be consistent and up to date and it should always be your first choice when creating new visualizations.

 Migrate the dashboards from TSVB to Lens where possible.
-If it's not possible, please engage with the Kibana team to identify any gaps that prevent from full TSVB to Lens dashboard migration.
+If it's not possible, please engage with the Kibana team to identify any gaps that prevent full TSVB to Lens dashboard migration.

 ### Visualizations should contain a filter